DisCoTec/discotec.github.io/2022/focodile.md

 ### Submission information
 Extended abstract (2 pages + references) have to be submitted in PDF format using the EasyChair submission page [https://easychair.org/conferences/?conf=focodile2022](https://easychair.org/conferences/?conf=focodile2022)

+## Conference Venue
+IMT School for Advanced Studies Lucca San Francesco Complex Piazza S. Francesco, 19 - 55100 Lucca, LU

+### How to reach San Francesco Complex
+The San Francesco Complex is located in San Francesco square inside the ancient city walls.
+You can reach the campus following these directions.

+### Accommodations
+Lucca is a small town, you can easily reach the San Francesco Complex from any accommodation inside the city walls.
+You can find a list of Hotels and B&Bs nearby the conference venue here.

 The submissions must be prepared using Springer’s LNCS style.
 Accepted submissions should be presented during the workshop day.